backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudWatch.md

 	- If there is some problem then the cloudwatch alarms trigger a lambda which then updates the route53 DNS record to point to a healthy application.
 - Programmatic access to a *headless Google Chrome browser*.
 - Can run once or on a *regular schedule*.
+- We can use some existing **blueprints**.
+	- Heartbeat Monitor: load URL, store screenshot and an HTTP archive file
+	- *API Canary*: *test basic read and write functions of REST APIs*
+	- Broken Link Checker: check all links inside the URL that you are testing
+	- Visual Monitoring: compare a screenshot taken during a canary run with a baseline screenshot
+	- Canary Recorder: used with CloudWatch Synthetics Recorder (record your actions on a website and automatically generates a script for that)
+	- GUI Workflow Builder: verifies that actions can be taken on your webpage (e.g., test a webpage with a login form)